magols/BlazorGPT/README.md

 # BlazorGPT

-A Blazor Server chat application that uses <a href="https://learn.microsoft.com/en-us/semantic-kernel/overview">Semantic Kernel</a> together with the GPT chat completion and embeddings endpoints available from OpenAI and MS Azure OpenAI.
+A Blazor Server chat Razor class library and application that uses <a href="https://learn.microsoft.com/en-us/semantic-kernel/overview">Semantic Kernel</a> together with the GPT chat completion and embeddings endpoints available from both OpenAI and MS Azure OpenAI.
 Local model support is provided through [Ollama](https://github.com/jmorganca/ollama).

 - Create and manage multiple chat sessions with history.
+- Define your own custom system prompts and switch easily between them.
 - QuickProfiles for quick access to your favorite text snippet shortcuts.
 - Scripts with multiple steps for automating a sequence of steps in a conversation.
 - Branch conversations into side conversations sharing the previous context.
 Inspired by Git.